 Forecast for the Logan Area Mountains

-- People should use careful snowpack evaluation, cautious route finding, and conservative decision making if traveling in upper elevation terrain.
-I plan to avoid travel on or under drifted slopes steeper than 30 degrees.
+- People should avoid travel on or under upper elevation slopes steeper than 30 degrees.

 Learn how to read the forecast here